BoyBaykiller/IDKEngine/Readme.md

 This code sits in the model loader, but I like to wrap it inside an other `MainThreadQueue.AddToLazyQueue()` so that loading only really starts as soon as the render loop is entered where `MainThreadQueue.Execute()` is called every frame.
 Creating a thread for every image can introduce lag so I use thread pool based `Task.Run()` with `ThreadPool.Set{Min/Max}Threads`.

-## Good BVHs with Sweep-SAH
+## Good BVHs using Sweep-SAH

 ### 1.0 Overview

 Sweep-SAH is a method to find low cost object splits in top-down BVH builds.
-Other methods include Spatial-Median-Split, Object-Median-Split or Binned-SAH already, but Sweep-SAH produces superior results and is often used as a "reference" for trace speed in the literature.
+Other methods include Spatial-Median-Split, Object-Median-Split or Binned-SAH, but Sweep-SAH produces superior results and is often used as a "reference" for trace speed in the literature.
 I want to discuss how this method works and how it can be implemented efficiently.

 When building a BVH in a top-down manner, we need to split the parent's set of primitives into two new sets.
 We don't care about ordering and empty sides, so for N primitives that gives us $2^{N - 1} - 1$ possible partitions.
 As an example, here are all for **{A, C, E, J}**: